- Entertainment and Media»

 The first three to four songs are very strong

 The opening song Hardwired is about the fact that the world as we know it may terminate.
 It may self-destruct.
 Let’s hope that cooler heads will prevail among the human race and that we resolve our differences peacefully.
 Metallica’s music has saved my life in a way.
 Their music helps some get meaning because of the thought-provoking lyrics but because of their longevity as well.
-It is 2017 and these guys still want to keep playing music and performing.
+It was 2017 when the first draft of this review was composed and these guys still want to keep playing music and performing.
 It was back around 1998 or so that I remember Lars Ulrich saying on the VH1 Behind the Music segment that he hoped that the band could continue playing for another ten years.
 The band has gone well past that!
-The song Now That We’re Dead makes reference to the fact that humans have sinned.
+The song Now That we’re Dead makes reference to the fact that humans have sinned.
 Since humans have sinned, the penalty for this is death.
 When we die, we return to dust.

 I write about Metallica because their music saved my life

 All of us have a purpose on Earth.
 For Metallica, it was to excite audiences by the power of playing music.
 For me, it is to write about the creativity and skill that this American band has displayed over a career spanning more than 30 years.
+I really do enjoy writing these album reviews and this is a way to inform the world that Metallica is still active even in 2018.
 Moth Into Flame has a sort of power metal feel and this enhances Metallica’s creativity.

 Hardwired (official music video)